DRMALEK/DRMALEK/README.md

 ### 👨‍💻 About Me
 I’m an AI-powered technical solutions developer with experience integrating advanced AI capabilities into web and Microsoft ecosystem applications — including Microsoft Teams and Power Automate.

-I focus on building intelligent automation solutions that improve business efficiency using large language models (LLMs), retrieval-augmented generation (RAG), in addition to vanilla full-stack web applications.
+I focus on building intelligent automation solutions that improve business efficiency using large language models (LLMs), retrieval-augmented generation (RAG), in addition to vanilla full-stack web development.

 I hold a Master’s degree in Computer Science with a focus on Resource-Efficient Deep Learning, supported by hands-on experience in enterprise and SaaS environments across Europe and Turkey.